minagishl/classroom/README.md

 6. Go to [https://www.nnn.ed.nico/](https://www.nnn.ed.nico/) and enjoy!

 ### Edge

 1. clone this repository
 2. Open Chrome and go to `edge://extensions/`
 3. Enable developer mode
 4. Click `Expand and Load`
 5. Select the directory where you cloned this repository
 6. go to [https://www.nnn.ed.nico/](https://www.nnn.ed.nico/) and enjoy!

+### Firefox

+1. Clone this repository
+2. Open Firefox and go to `about:debugging#/runtime/this-firefox`
+3. Click on `Load temporary add-on`
+4. Select `dist/firefox.zip` in the directory where you cloned this repository
+5. Go to [https://www.nnn.ed.nico/](https://www.nnn.ed.nico/) and enjoy!